Menu

 The end of free returns: One step closer to sustainability in fashion?

-Recently, several major retailers have announced that they will now be charging for the return of products ordered online – something that, until now, many customers have enjoyed for free.
+Several major retailers have announced that they will now be charging for the return of products ordered online – something that, until now, many customers have enjoyed for free.

-The change in return policies has been met with mixed feelings.
-A few applauded it, saying it would nudge consumers toward more mindful consumption habits.
-Joaquin Villalba , Nextail CEO & Co-Founder, says “ From my point of view, free home returns act like a subsidy that doesn’t create the right consumer behaviors.
+Joaquin Villalba, Nextail CEO & Co-Founder, commented,“ From my point of view, free home returns act like a subsidy that doesn’t create the right consumer behaviors.
 We can better align incentives by making consumers aware that home returns have an additional cost for the organization, the planet and their pocket.”

 But what’s the reality behind these changes?